MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionRule.md

 - The report submission rule doesn't exist (the Get-ReportSubmissionRule cmdlet returns no output).
 - The report submission policy exists (the Get-ReportSubmissionPolicy returns output).

-The SentTo parameter in the \*-ReportSubmissionRule cmdlets identifies the email address of the custom mailbox.
+The SentTo parameter identifies the email address of the user submissions mailbox.
+Your organization needs a report submission rule only to send user reported messages to the user submissions mailbox.

-If you set the email address of the custom mailbox in the Microsoft 365 Defender portal at <https://security.microsoft.com/userSubmissionsReportMessage>, the following properties are also set in the *\-ReportSubmissionPolicy cmdlets:
+When you set the email address of the user submissions mailbox in the Microsoft 365 Defender portal at <https://security.microsoft.com/userSubmissionsReportMessage>, the same email address is also set in the *\-ReportSubmissionPolicy cmdlets:

-- Microsoft integrated reporting: The ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhishAddresses properties.
+- Microsoft integrated reporting: The ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhishAddresses parameters.
-- A third-party product: The ThirdPartyReportAddresses properties.
+- Third-party tools: The ThirdPartyReportAddresses parameter.

-When you use this cmdlet to set the email address of the custom mailbox, the corresponding properties in the *\-ReportSubmissionPolicy cmdlets are not updated.
+When you use this cmdlet to set the email address of the user submissions mailbox, the corresponding parameters in the *\-ReportSubmissionPolicy cmdlets are not updated.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).